uijkelly/test-f2py/src/HowIDidIt.md

 Straight compiling fortran and then importing to python and using subroutines.

 _NOTE:_ Fortran functions get translated to all lower case.
+(But it could be changed, I think with an option --no-lower, will have to test)
 ```
 f2py3.6 -c -m SomeMethods SomeMethods.f90
 ```